52 Weird and Unique Things To Do In Tokyo

 27. Try one-of-a-kind ice cream flavors

 Japanese businesses love to showcase regional and traditional flavors in many different ways.
-Lucky for us, soft serve ice cream is one of the many ways that local flavors and ingredients are showcased.
-Find your new favorite ice cream flavor as part of this weird thing to do in Tokyo.
-Here are some unique local ice cream flavors to try and where to find them:
+Lucky for us, soft serve ice cream is a popular way to showcase local flavors and ingredients.
+Find your new favorite ice cream flavor as part of this weird thing to do in Tokyo!

 • Uva (tea), Hojicha (tea), and other seasonal flavors at CHAVATY in Omotesando